austinconnor1836/my-notes/frontendmasters/CSS Grids and Flexbox for Responsive Web Design/CSS Grids and Flexbox for Responsive Web Design.md

 ### Floats

 - originally intended to float an image in a certain direction (left or right)
+- Why floats?
+  - You have to understand the industry standard.
+  - You have to understand floats to understand Flexbox.
 - A hack from the start, right after table-based layout!
 - **Features rows and cells**
 - Rows clear the floats on the cells
   - **"If you float, you must clear"**
 - Floats appear according to the ordering in the HTML
 - **Major disadvantage: equal column heights**
+- **<u>Two components for a float-based layout:</u>**
+  - the row
+  - the individual cells
+    - contains a width, a float, and often a margin